amogus22877769/bandit_bot_abuse/README.md

 # BANDIT BOT ABUSE

-Stack up your racks (wich you gamble on) in telegeam client of Bandit BOT
+Stack up your racks (which you gamble on) in telegeam client of Bandit BOT

 ## NOTE